lucasparada20/A-Quantum-Approximate-Optimization-Algorithm-for-the-Vehicle-Routing-Problem/README.md

 **(5) Number of vehicles returning to the depot**
 $\sum_{j \in A(0)} x_{j0} = k$

-In practice, this is not a classical VRP as the subtour elimination constraints are lacking.
+In practice, this is not a VRP as the subtour elimination constraints are lacking.
 The problem in (1)-(5) resembles an assignment problem, but it is a simple enough problem to embed in a QAOA for operations research practitioners transitioning into quantum information technologies.

 ## QUBO Formulation for the VRP